heathg/Assignment1-GAMELB-GUI/README.md

 # Assignment1-GAMELB-GUI
 GA Mobile Development Course Assignment 1 GUI Use

-For detailed information see "steps done for tasks gui.txt"
+For detailed information see "steps done for tasks.txt"

 1)New repo created and cloned locally